 How Does CMMS Help Maintenance Technicians?

-It might have a complex-sounding name, but CMMS is actually a very simple software for everyone in your maintenance department to use.
+It might have a complex-sounding name, but CMMS maintenance is actually a very simple software for everyone in your maintenance department to use.
 Here’s how it helps:

 When it comes to Work Orders, CMMS makes it easy to organize and manage all maintenance tasks.
 The work order management system allows users to submit, assign, track, update, and add information to each work orders plus a lot more all in one place.